Mahindra Racing | Formula E

 In the 2017/18 season, the team got off to a strong start before technical issues reduced Felix Rosenqvist's title hopes to nothing more than a distant dream.
 The team finished fourth overall, one place behind where it finished at the end of 2016/17.

 In Season 5, the team was fronted by long-standing Formula E, and former Dragon driver Jerome d’Ambrosio as well as rookie driver Pascal Wehrlein.
-Another victory followed as d'Ambrosio scooped a win in Marrakesh, and was denied a second of the season by in heartbreaking fashion in Mexico City as Wehrlein saw the winner's Moet & Chandon champagne stolen from his grasp at the last by Lucas di Grassi just meters from the finish line.
+Another victory followed as d'Ambrosio scooped a win in Marrakesh, and was denied a second of the season in heartbreaking fashion in Mexico City as Wehrlein saw the winner's champagne stolen from his grasp at the last by Lucas di Grassi just metres from the finish line.

-It’s an all-British line-up again for the team in Season 8, with Oliver Rowland joining Alexander Sims for 2021/22.
+It was an all-British line-up again for the team in Season 8, with Oliver Rowland joining Sims for 2021/22.
 A difficult season did bring a higher finish in the team standings, but it was Mahindra's lowest points haul since the first season.
 Rowland saved their best to the end in Seoul, an impressive qualifying performance saw the Brit take his first podium with the team.

-For Season 9, Rowland continues with Mahindra for Gen3 as Sims steps aside to focus on sports cars.
-The bespectacled Brit will be replaced by Mr Formula E and one of the most successful drivers in the series; Lucas di Grassi, as they chart a course for more silverware and consistency.
+For Season 9, Rowland continued with Mahindra as Sims stepped aside to focus on sports cars.
+The bespectacled Brit was replaced by Mr Formula E and one of the most successful drivers in the series; Lucas di Grassi.
+Di Grassi's stint with Mahindra began in spectacular fashion, as the Brazilian speedster claimed third place in the season opener in Mexico City, after starting on pole.